-See what crimes occurred in the Penn Patrol Zone between Sept.
-30 and Oct.
-6.
+See all the crimes that occurred in the Penn Patrol Zone between Feb.
+17 and Feb.
+23.

 Susan Sorenson, who serves as a professor of social policy in the school of social policy and practice as well as the Director of the Evelyn Jacobs Ortner Center on Family Violence, performed a study in partnership with the Philadelphia Police Department on over 35,000 cases of intimate partner violence.

 “It's highly unusual,” Vice President for Public Safety Maureen Rush said of the crimes.

 Feb.
 9: At 8:00 p.m. on the 200 block of S. 42nd Street, a complainant parked a vehicle on the highway in a parking space and found the vehicle missing on his return.
 The suspect, a 23-year old, unaffiliated male, was arrested.

 Bystanders said the driver, whose identity has not yet been officially released, nearly hit a police officer and, in the process, damaged at least two other vehicles parked along Sansom Street, before ramming into a telephone pole.

 Vice President for Public Safety Maureen Rush said Miller “got a little choked up” as he was called to the podium on his first day back.